 - Poor digestion: Your lymph system actually begins in your gut!
 So, it stands to reason that if it isn’t running properly, your digestion can be compromised.

 - Food sensitivities and allergies: this is a direct result of what we talked about above.
-If your lymphatic system is running too slowly to filter out hard to digest proteins such as gluten and casein (dairy), you can develop “leaky gut” which will manifest as food intolerances and even allergies.
+If your lymphatic system is running too slowly to filter out hard-to-digest proteins such as gluten and casein (dairy), you can develop a “leaky gut” which will manifest as food intolerances and even allergies.

 - Weight gain and cellulite: For the reasons outlined above, slow-moving lymph can actually cause weight gain!
 Cellulite is a combination of fat, toxins, and wastes trapped under the skin.
 Ayurvedic medicine believes that cellulite is caused by a slow lymphatic system.

 - Skin disorders and eruptions: when your body can’t filter out the toxins through your lymph, kidneys, and liver, it uses your skin.
-Also, food sensitivities can cause skin issues, so if you have food sensitivities due to slow lymph, it can be indirectly causing skin problems.
+Also, food sensitivities can cause skin issues, so if you have food sensitivities due to slow lymph, they can be indirectly causing skin problems.

 - Reduced detoxification: your lymph system actually is the first line of defense for filtering out unwanted toxins.
 If the lymph doesn’t do its job, then the kidneys and liver have too big of a job to do.
 When the kidneys and liver are overwhelmed, the next path out is your skin.
 If that doesn’t work, then your body has to hold on to the toxins and it usually stores them in your fatty tissues.
 No thanks!

 - PMS symptoms: Menopause and Menstrual Cycle Symptoms: It May Not Be Hormonal is a great article from Dr. Douillard that explains how your PMS (or menopause symptoms) might not be related to hormone imbalance at all, but rather to sluggish lymph!